24 24. Practice - Searching and Cleaning Data (with regex in R)

 Question 16

-Write R code using regex to identify comments that are either NA, “NA”, or consist entirely of dashes (e.g “—” and “—–”).
+Write R code using regex to identify comments that are either NA, “NA”, or consist entirely of dashes (e.g “—” and “—–”) or are the empty string, i.e. ““.

 Given the data above, your output should show the following: